Pooh Shiesty: Legal issues

 On October 13, 2020, Williams was arrested in connection to a shooting in Bay Harbor Islands, Florida.
-He faced several charges, including armed robbery, aggravated assault and battery, and criminal theft.
-He was released from custody on the same day of his arrest.
+He faced several charges, including armed robbery, aggravated assault, battery, and criminal theft.

 On June 9, 2021, Williams was arrested again, this time in connection to a shooting at a strip club in Northwest Miami-Dade.
 Williams was held with no bond, and remained in jail, despite the victim of the shooting recanting.
 On June 29, he was indicted over the Bay Harbor Islands robbery, and on July 8 he was ordered by the federal judge to be held without bond, pending trial.

 On January 4, 2022, Williams pleaded guilty to federal conspiracy charges; he was facing up to 8 years in prison.

 On April 20, 2022, Williams was sentenced to 5 years and 3 months in prison.
+Williams was released from federal prison early after serving only three years.
+He was released on October 6, 2025.